Hypergeometric Functions over Finite Fields: Classical Hypergeometric Functions

 Here we are using the notation $_1P_0$ to indicate a relationship to periods of algebraic varieties when $a\in \Q$.
-Next we let or one can define it using the Pochhammer contour integral path $\gamma_{01}$ instead of $[0,1]$ which was mentioned in \S \ref{gamma and beta} when we recalled the definition of the beta function.
+Next we let or one can define it using the Pochhammer contour described in \S \ref{gamma and beta}, see \cite[\S 1.6]{Slater}.
 Up to an algebraic multiple, the value of this function at a given $z$ can be realized as a period of a corresponding generalized Legendre curve, see \cite{Archinard, WIN3a, Wolfart} and \S \ref{GLC} below.
 To relate it to the $_2F_1$ function, one uses \eqref{EulerIntegral} to see that when $\text{Re}(c)>\text{Re}(b)>0$,